 Downing College is a unique academic community: diverse, close-knit and committed.
 The College's purpose is to provide a world-class education to the students with the most potential in each subject, whatever their means or social background.

-Home to about 420 undergraduates, 330 graduates and 50 fellows, all supported by over 130 staff, Downing is a diverse and welcoming scholarly community.
+Home to about 420 undergraduates, 330 postgraduates and 50 Fellows, all supported by over 130 staff, Downing is a diverse and welcoming scholarly community.
 Our College’s beautiful neo-classical buildings are set among spacious and peaceful gardens in the heart of Cambridge city centre, close to many University faculties and departments.

 The College is one of 31 colleges within the University of Cambridge, which is consistently ranked among the top universities in the world.
 Each college is autonomous, self-governing and distinctive.

 Newest of the old and oldest of the new

 Founded in 1800, through a bequest made by Sir George Downing 3rd Baronet, the Downing College Charter granted a perpetual college for students in ‘Law, physic and the other useful arts and learning’.
 Downing elected its first Fellow in 1808 and admitted its first undergraduate in 1817.

 Known as the 'newest of the old and oldest of the new', the College was the 17th to be founded within the University of Cambridge, after a gap of 204 years, some 69 years before the founding of Girton College, which was the first women’s College in Cambridge.
 In 2018, Mr Alan Bookbinder was installed as the College’s 18th Master.
 Further information on our history can be found here.